NobleNooblet/DE_Zoomcamp_Project/README.md

       * This is the table that will be used in the dashboard.
 ## 9. Data visualization
 The user can make use of any data visualization tool of their choice to access the newly created table with its data.
 Google Looker Studio was used in this case and it was set up to access the "earnings_data" table in the "production_project_data" data set in Google Biq Query.

+The final dashboard can be viewed by opening this [LINK](https://lookerstudio.google.com/s/sBzaz4soa7I)

 Here's an example of the dashboard that was built:
 ![](images/dashboard.jpg)